 Kathy Clayton lives on 867 acres of wooded land in South West City, MO, at the corners of Missouri, Oklahoma and Arkansas.
-She is an AKC Breeder of Merit – Gold and has bred Chitawee French Bulldogs for 28 years.
-She was recently nominated by the National French Bulldog Club of America for the AKC Sportsmanship Award.
+She is an AKC Breeder of Merit – Gold and has bred Chitawee French Bulldogs for 28 years and is a National French Bulldog Club of America nominee for the AKC Sportsmanship Award.

 She grew up in Cayuga, NY, on the old Erie Canal and moved to Oklahoma in 1983 where she met and married Ellis Clayton.
 They moved to Missouri in 1997 where they lived and raised dogs together until Ellis passed away from Covid19 complications in December 2020.

 AKC: How did you get started in breeding dogs?

 Kathy: In 1984, I obtained a male and female Miniature Schnauzer whose first litter started my career in hobby breeding.
 I received my first French Bulldog in 1994, fell in love with the breed and have been professionally showing and breeding them exclusively since.